BlackIkeEagle/muttvcardsearch/README.md

 ------------
 muttvcardsearch is a small mutt carddav search utility for your Owncloud or SOGo server.
 It is written in C++ and depends *only* on [libcurl](http://curl.haxx.se/libcurl/) and [sqlite3](http://www.sqlite.org/).
-It supports multiple servers.
+It supports multiple servers, i.e. you can have as many carddav resources (url's) as you like.

 The vcard code is entirely based on [libvcard](http://code.google.com/p/libvcard), but does not need QT and also fixes some major bugs I found in [libvcard](http://code.google.com/p/libvcard/)